tlfvincent/ml-resources/README.md

 ### Recommendation \& Ranking

 - [lightFM](https://github.com/lyst/lightfm) - LightFM is a Python implementation of a number of popular recommendation algorithms for both implicit and explicit feedback.
 The documentation for this library can be found [here](https://making.lyst.com/lightfm/docs/home.html).
-- [surprise](https://github.com/NicolasHug/Surprise) - A Python scikit for building and analyzing recommender systems.
+- [surprise](https://github.com/NicolasHug/Surprise) - a Python scikit for building and analyzing recommender systems.
 The documentation for this library can be found [here](http://surpriselib.com/).
-- [pyTerrier](https://github.com/terrier-org/pyterrier) - A Python framework for performing information retrieval experiments and implementing learn-to-rank pipelines.
+- [pyTerrier](https://github.com/terrier-org/pyterrier) - a Python framework for performing information retrieval experiments and implementing learn-to-rank pipelines.
 The documentation for this library can be found [here](https://pyterrier.readthedocs.io/en/latest/).
+- [python-recsys](https://github.com/ocelma/python-recsys) - a python library for implementing a recommender system.
+The documentation for this library can be found [here](http://ocelma.net/software/python-recsys/build/html/).

 ### Natural Language Processing